FirebirdSQL/jaybird/README.md

 ## License

-Jaybird is licensed under LGPL 2.1 or later, with extension interfaces licensed under the BSD 3-clause.
-See source headers for the specific license.
+Jaybird is licensed under LGPL 2.1 or later, with extension interfaces *also* licensed under the BSD 3-clause.
+See source headers for the specific license of a file (if SPDX information is absent, consult [`REUSE.toml`](REUSE.toml)).

 <!-- REUSE-IgnoreStart -->